 Cookie cutters make it easy to cut cookie dough into fun shapes.
-If you don't have any cookie cutters (or the right one), there are plenty of other things that you can use in their place.
+Sometimes you'll find yourself without a cookie cutter.
+Maybe you left it at a friends, or you've just moved and it's still burried in your box of kitchenware which is buried underneath other boxes.
+Don't worry, If you don't have any cookie cutters (or the right one), there are plenty of other things that you can use in their place.

 Cookie Cutter Substitutes

 Look around your kitchen, and you are bound to find a few objects and tools that can help you cut cookies.
 The shapes can be as simple or complex as you like and customized to fit a party, holiday or any occasion.
 If you try one of these methods and it just doesn't work out, don't worry!
 Simply ball up and roll out your dough and try again!